 Take cuttings of your succulents a few days before you plan on making your terrarium.
 Snip them so that there’s a good quarter-inch of stem and then set them on a plate to dry out.
 Keep the cuttings out of direct sunlight and at room temperature so that the ends of the cuttings callus over.
 Basically, dry out and form a protective layer.

-How to make a Sea Glass Succulent Terrarium
+Sea Glass Succulent Terrarium

 It will take you about twenty minutes tops to create a succulent planter.
 If you wanted to make a few of them at a time I’m sure that it would take less time overall once you have your materials and tools assembled.
 The video below shows you exactly how I’ve created mine and it’s also a chance for me to say hello!
 I make a lot of DIY videos and I love ‘seeing’ and interacting with you.
 I also find that video helps me to learn better than just reading a list of instructions.